TuftsUniversity/lookup-tool-for-alma-citation-loader/README.md

 **Input and Output:**

+Note this input table can be created from an AI service such as chatgpt, directly from a bibliography-style citation, with a prompt such as the following:

+"Make the following citations into a table of bibliographic metadata with columns "Title", "Author", "Contributor", "Publisher", and "Date"

+Make 3 additional columns in the output table : "Course Number", "Instructor Last Name", and "Course Semester " and leave them blank for user entry "

 1. Input data dictionary

     1. The input sheet gathered from faculty email should have the following columns with the following characteristics